 Where can I find it?
 There is a sake bar near the back of the pavilion that has several varieties available

 Other Notes: while there are some interesting cocktails that can be found at the Japan pavilion, many of them are not necessarily “unique” to Japan.
 Meanwhile, sake is a drink that has been around for over a thousand years!

 Keep in mind, sake has about a 15% ABV so is one of the stronger drinks on this list.
 If you want something lighter, the Japanese pavilion also has some good beer varieties (pro tip: the frozen one is not for everyone)

 I also can vouch for the plum wine.
-It is sweeter than regular wine with a light taste and is another great option if you are uninterested in sake.
+The Plum Wine is sweeter than regular wine with a light taste and is another great option if you are uninterested in sake.